dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/getting-started/installation.rst

 --------------

 The library can be installed in an environment managed by `makeEspArduino <https://github.com/plerup/makeEspArduino>`_.
-The best approach is to add the library as a submodule in the project as follows:
+The best approach is to add the library and its dependency as submodules in the project as follows:

 ::

     git submodule add https://github.com/dawidchyrzynski/arduino-home-assistant.git arduino-home-assistant
-    cd arduino-home-assistant && git checkout tags/2.0.0
+    cd arduino-home-assistant && git checkout tags/2.0.0 && cd ..
+    git submodule add https://github.com/knolleary/pubsubclient.git pubsubclient
+    cd pubsubclient && git checkout tags/v2.8

 Then you just need to add one extra line in your `Makefile`:

 ::

-    LIBS := $(ROOT)/arduino-home-assistant
+    LIBS := $(ROOT)/arduino-home-assistant $(ROOT)/pubsubclient